v12technology/fluxtion-quickstart/README.md

         .filter(Main::filterBTCInstrument);
 ```
 #### Chaining nodes and pushing values
-The result of a previous node can be used drive downstream nodes.
-If the same upstream node is re-used a processing
+The result of a previous node can be used to drive downstream nodes.
+If an upstream node is re-used a processing
 graph will be created as opposed to a simple pipeline.
 The upstream filtered trade stream, btcTradeStream, is used to
 calculate a cumulative trade volume for BTC by applying a pipeline of mapping functions.
 The cumulative sum is pushed
 into the application instance pnlTrader#setAssetPosition